 The average American spends 31.5 hours each week watching TV and around six other hours per week watching movies.
 On top of this, social media adds another 10 hours per week on average.
-Some people spend more, and some people spend less time in front of screens because many of us also work 8 hours per day.
+Some people spend more, and some spend less time in front of screens because many of us also work 8 hours daily.

 TV and social media can affect you by watching the commercials, causing you to buy things you usually wouldn’t buy.

 Every single time I’ve done something rushed in my life, it had a consequence.
-I wanted to go to sleep and scheduled my article – it got published accidentally.
+I wanted to go to sleep and schedule my article – it got published accidentally.
 Oops!
-I hurried home to meet my friends – I almost hit someone with the car.
+I hurried home to meet my friends – I almost hit someone in the car.
 I am rushing to finish some work – I have to redo it.

 You name it!

-There are so many things that happen when we’re rushed, mostly bad things that cost us money or time.
+Many things happen when we’re rushed, mostly bad things that cost us money or time.
 Getting injured, car accidents, breaking things, and more.